 Wikipedia defines parsing as follows:

-In computer science and linguistics, parsing, or, more formally, syntactic analysis, is the process of analyzing a sequence of tokens to determine grammatical structure with respect to a given (more or less) formal grammar.
+"In computer science and linguistics, parsing, or, more formally, syntactic analysis, is the process of analyzing a sequence of tokens to determine grammatical structure with respect to a given (more or less) formal grammar.

-parser is thus one of the components in an interpreter or compiler, where it captures the implied hierarchy of the input text and transforms it into a form suitable for further processing (often some kind of parse tree, abstract syntax tree or other hierarchical structure) and normally checks for syntax errors at the same time.
+A parser is thus one of the components in an interpreter or compiler, where it captures the implied hierarchy of the input text and transforms it into a form suitable for further processing (often some kind of parse tree, abstract syntax tree or other hierarchical structure) and normally checks for syntax errors at the same time."

 When writing a Java console application, or an application responding to an input stream, without using a formal parser such as ANTLR - ANother Tool for Language Recognition, one ends up writing custom code each and every time; a generic approach to define and parse few application specific commands is needed.